Livingston, Kentucky: Current events

 Livingston is a community steeped in a tradition of country, bluegrass and spiritual music.
 On weekends, area residents gather to events downtown that celebrate their music and heritage.

 In August 2021, State Governor Andy Beshear appointed Donna Montgomery-Durham as Livingston City Commissioner.

 In November 2023, on the Wednesday before Thanksgiving, a CSX freight train derailed in Livingston, with some tanker cars spilling molten sulfur and catching fire.
-With the potential for a potentially harmful sulfur dioxide release, the area was evacuated for Thanksgiving Day As Gov. Beshear declared a state of emergency and activated the Emergency Operations Center, the small town's emergency made national news.
-The fire was extinguished on Thanksgiving Day and folks were allowed to return home.
+With the potential for a potentially harmful sulfur dioxide release, the area was evacuated for Thanksgiving Day.
+As Beshear declared a state of emergency and activated the Emergency Operations Center, the town's emergency made national news.
+The fire was extinguished on Thanksgiving Day, and people were allowed to return home.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Livingston has a humid subtropical climate, abbreviated "Cfa" on climate maps.